signed-project/signed-frontend-react/README.md

 # Public API

-- get-posts of several source addresses for a particular timestamp range (createdAt)
+- getPosts for a particular timestamp range (createdAt)
-- get-source by addresses
+  - of several source addresses
+  - OR with a particular tag
-- get-post by post_id and source_address
+- getSource by address
-- get-default-sources
+- getDefaultSources

 # Inbox API

 # Private API
+- add-post
+- add-source
+- delete-post - need to specify the createdAt timestamp
+- upload-asset
+- register-user
--
+- login

-# Search and tagging API

 # Data Dictionary

 ## post
-* source - source
+* address - source address
-* id - string
+* createdAt - epoch time in milliseconds, serves as the id of the post (!)
 * type - 'post' | 'like' | 'repost' | 'reply'
-* createdAt - epoch time in milliseconds
 * updatedAt - epoch time in milliseconds, the client may reject anything updated in the future
 * text
 * attachments - [media]
 * target
-  * sourceHash - hash.
-Retrieve the file from the same fileStore
+  * address - source address of the target
   * postHash - hash.
 Retrieve the file from the replyToSource.fileStores
-* signatures - [signature], optional
+* signature - string, optional
 * likesCount - int
 * repostsCount - int
 * commentsCount - int
 * mentions - [source]
-* hash - string, every post shall be stored as a separate file in the fileStore
+* hash - string, every post version will be stored as a separate file in the fileStore

 ## source
 * address